selvagk/ar/README.md

 6. There is option to integrate live twitter feed on TV in gallery, as of now it comes from a local JSON
 7. Most of the shaders, Objects used are opensource and details given below
 8. In VR headset, you can play xhylophone using controllers.
 Its not supported in browser
+9. Most of the Teleported space is rich in sound and visual mode
+10. Demo of it is available in youtube: https://youtu.be/BzPDCrr5XkM

 Integration with Agents and other interactions is in progress.